fredericjacquet2/Finance-transfo-course/slides/3_Technology & solutions.md

 ----

-In this chapter :
+In this chapter
-- Off-the-shelf products, a broadly used technology
+1. Off-the-shelf products, a broadly used technology
-- RPA Robotic Process Automation
+2. RPA Robotic Process Automation
-- Chatbots
+3. Chatbots
-- BI softwares
+4. BI softwares
-- Big Data & analytics
+5. Big Data & analytics
-- IA
+6. IA
-- Blockchain
+7. Blockchain
-- Clear on Cloud, Saas and the like ?
+8. Clear on Cloud, Saas and the like ?
-- Clear on what's an ERP ?
+9. Clear on what's an ERP ?

 ----

-### Off-the-shelf products
+### 1. Off-the-shelf products
 - ERP module implementation (SAP, Oracle, MS Dynamics…)
-- Market-leading specific business applications (e.g. Blackline for accounting)
+- Market-leading specific business applications, taylored to a specific process (e.g. Blackline for accounting)
 <img src="images/erp3.png" style="background:none; border:none; box-shadow:none;"/>
-*Can be "leveraged" with specific add-ons (RPA or Dataviz for example)*
+*Include and/or can be "leveraged" with specific add-ons (RPA or Dataviz for example)*

 ----

-### RPA Robotic Process Automation
+### 2. RPA Robotic Process Automation

 A robot automates human tasks, it works ideally if :
 - very repetitive tasks